 - Checks for understanding for everyone throughout the task or project.

-- Check-ins as the project or activity goes along to see how each member is performing.
+- Check-ins as the project or activity progresses to see how each member performs.

 - Individual and group scores/grades.